melans/PIHMgisR/README.md

-# PIHMgisR --- PIHMgis tool in R
+# PIHMgisR --- PIHM GIS tool in R

+*Notice*: This version of PIHMgisR will not be updated anymore.
+The newer version of the modeling system is transferred to [SHUD project](https://shud.xyz) via [www.shud.xyz](www.shud.xyz).

 - Lele Shu (lele.shu@gmail.com)
 - www.pihm.psu.edu